 Sauerkraut is a low-calorie food; only 42 calories per cup.
 It's a good source of vitamin C. It's high in sodium because of the salt used in fermentation.
 Reduce the sodium content, as well as the tartness, by rinsing sauerkraut in cold water before using.

-Ingredients: high-quality cabbage and canning salt
+Use high-quality cabbage and canning salt

 Sauerkraut can easily be made and preserved at home with its basic ingredients of cabbage and salt.
-Use a researched tested recipe, as the proportion of salt to cabbage is the critical to quality and safety of sauerkraut.
+Use a researched tested recipe, as the proportion of salt to cabbage is critical to the quality and safety of sauerkraut.